laurens-lamberts/react-native-skia-example/README.md

 ## Current content

+- Floating balls: A 3d simulation of an artpiece of balls hanging by a thread in the Dark Matter museum in Berlin.
+Gesture handler supports changing the viewing angle and the amplitude of the sinusoidal movement.
 - Compass: points north + gives direction to a generated target nearby.
 - Maze: Ball in a maze game.
 This showcases running a gameloop on react-native-skia. (performs quite poor on Android at the moment)
 - Flappy: Flappy Bird example.
 This showcases running a gameloop on react-native-skia.